 Part of the SNAP-Ed Strategies & Interventions Toolkit.*

-Focuses on changing the local food environment by increasing the availability of healthier food options in stores and increasing skills of patrons through point-of-purchase promotions.
-Increases patrons’ knowledge and self-efficacy and to improve their behavioral intentions to select, prepare, and consume healthier foods.
-A complementary component is directed at small store owners, teaches how best to select healthy and affordable food options for their stores.
+Baltimore Healthy Stores (BHS) is a PSE change and social marketing intervention designed to change the local food environment by directly influencing the availability of healthier food options in stores and increasing awareness and skills of patrons to select and prepare healthier foods through point-of-purchase promotions.
+Exposure to this intervention has the potential to increase patrons’ knowledge and self-efficacy and to improve their behavioral intentions to select, prepare, and consume healthier foods.
+A complementary component is directed at small store owners, and provides guidance on how best to select healthy and affordable food options for their stores.

 - Pilot Tested

 * SNAP-Ed Strategies & Interventions: An Obesity Prevention Toolkit for States is a compilation of interventions.
 The toolkit was developed by USDA's Food and Nutrition Service, The Association of SNAP-Ed Nutrition Education Administrators (ASNNA), the University of North Carolina at Chapel Hill's Center for Training and Research Translation (Center TRT), and the National Collaborative on Childhood Obesity Research (NCCOR), a partnership between the Centers for Disease Control and Prevention (CDC), the National Institutes for Health (NIH), the Robert Wood Johnson Foundation, and the USDA.
 It is designed and updated to help state SNAP-Ed administrative and implementing agencies identify evidence-based obesity prevention programs and policy, systems, and environmental (PSE) strategies and interventions to include in their SNAP-Ed plans.